Diphtheria

 Diphtheria is a nationally notifiable disease – these are diseases that present a risk to public health.

-This is part of our surveillance activities, which help us monitor case numbers around the country and understand disease patterns.
+This is part of national surveillance activities, to monitor case numbers, understand disease patterns and risk factors.

-We analyse the data and report on case numbers and other data through our data visualisation tool, where you can filter and search the latest information.
+We analyse the data and publish case numbers and other data through our data visualisation tool, where you can filter and search the latest information.

 Outbreaks